Do you have any Q and A sessions on ZOOM? Yes!Join our mailing list to get the Zoom Link (we will send the day before):

 Should I combine and do two sessions?
 How does that work?
 We often see our students attend multiple sessions.
 In terms of the kitchen, attending multiple sessions gives students the chance in the second session to sometimes try new recipes, and sometimes try recipes again to deepen their skills.
 It’s all about taking students from right where they are uniquely to where they want to go, being uniquely extraordinary.
 Multi-session residential students get to stay in the same room and often get a new roommate for the second session.
 And they can stay over with us between sessions for free; they can also go home over that Saturday night if they choose.

 How do you keep the kids safe when you travel around town?
 Are there chaperones?
 Student safety is our number one concern.
 Staff chaperone our students every step of the way.
 While we can never 100% guarantee anything, we 100% do our very best to ensure that safety remain our top top priority!
-Students have their phones with them at all times while travelling and they have the camp staff contact information saved in their phone during orientation.
+Students have their phones with them at all times while traveling and they have the camp staff contact information saved in their phone during orientation.
 We train our staff thoroughly, and we work with the students at orientation to cover as many what-ifs as possible.

 Who will my roommate be?
 What is my room like?
 Is the dorm nice?
 Roommates are matched by age and geography.
 We mix international students with American students to maximize socialization.
 Staff live on the same floors as students to provide maximum supervision.
 In our high school cooking camp, for the dorms we go for luxury, safety and proximity to the best in each host city…. not ‘big name’ schools with so-so dorms or so-so schools with so-so facilities!